egotv/ValheimAIMod/PackagedMod/README.md

 ## Compatibility

+This mod is designed for single-player gameplay and may not function correctly when used alongside other mods.
 This mod is compatible with Valheim version [0.218.20] and requires BepInEx version [5.4.22] or higher, and Jotunn version [2.20.1] or higher.

 ## Known Issues